-WARNING
+🕂 WARNING

-- Do not place an HMEF between the flow sensor and the patient as doing so limits the ventilator's ability to identify disconnection at the patient, including displacement of a mask or nasal interface. - It is not permitted to use the ventilator with nitric oxide or mixtures of nitric oxide. - The use of a pneumatic nebulizer adds gas to the ventilator breathing system, which can affect the accuracy of volume or flow measurements. - When connecting the ventilator to primary power, it is not permitted to use any type of extension cable or multisocket adapter.
+- Do not place an HMEF between the flow sensor and the patient as doing so limits the ventilator's ability to identify disconnection at the patient, including displacement of a mask or nasal interface. - Do not connect nitric oxide to the oxygen inlet; it is not permitted to use the ventilator with nitric oxide or mixtures of nitric oxide. - You must remove the low-pressure oxygen adapter before using high-pressure oxygen. - The use of a pneumatic nebulizer adds gas to the ventilator breathing system, which can affect the accuracy of volume or flow measurements. - When connecting the ventilator to primary power, it is not permitted to use any type of extension cable or multisocket adapter.